allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ### DAX Measures

-Nine measures were created inside a dedicated `_Measures` table:
+Nine Claude-generated DAX measures were implemented inside a dedicated `_Measures` table as part of the AI-guided Power BI development process.

 | Measure | Type | Purpose |
 |---|---|---|